stat545ubc-2021/mda-HarshSharma/README.md

 ## Project Folders and Files
-The project files are located in their respective folders for the three milestones.
-The 'Output' folder stores saved data.
+The project has four main folders.
+Files are located in their respective folders for the three milestones.
+The *[Output](/Output)* folder stores saved data.
 Important files are:
 1. *[MDA1](/Milestone1/MDA1.md)*: Report1 rendered in Github friendly format.
 2. *[MDA1.rmd](/Milestone1/MDA1.rmd)*: Corresponding file containing the `R` code for the report1 analysis.
 3. *[MDA2](/Milestone2/MDA2.md)*: Report2 rendered in Github friendly format.